-The history of Rabat is intertwined with Mdina’s which can be traced back over 4000 years.
+The history of Rabat is intertwined with Mdina’s and can be traced back over 4000 years.
 Rabat, which translates to suburbs, used to be part of Mdina before the Arabs took control of it in the 13th century.
 To make the city more defensible they made the city walls smaller and Rabat ended up being outside of them.
 Today Rabat is known for its archaeological sites, religious orders, and its agricultural and rural roots which can be seen in the restaurants in Rabat.

-We spent a little longer than 2 days in Rabat, Malta but during our third day we visited a few nearby attractions outside of Rabat as well such as the Blue Grotto and Dingli Cliffs.
-If you’re planning to travel around Malta then Rabat is the perfect place to base yourself out of rather than Valletta as it’s less busy and there is free parking throughout the town.
-Here’s a look at some of the top things to do in Rabat, Malta as well as where to eat and stay.
+We spent a little longer than 2 days in Rabat.
+During our third day we visited a few nearby attractions as well such as the Blue Grotto and Dingli Cliffs.
+If you’re planning to travel around Malta then Rabat is the perfect place to base yourself out of rather than Valletta as it’s less busy.
+There’s also free parking throughout the town.

-St Cataldus Church & Catacombs
+St Cataldus Church and Catacombs

 Entry is free and you’ll be given a quick introduction by a lovely local lady who will also give you a pamphlet with more information about the catacombs.
 They date back to the 2nd century and offer visitors the chance to look at one of the finest examples of an agape table which would have been used by early Christians during funerary rituals.